enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 Very simple, the `request` method just verifies that all the tracked elements have the correct properties passed, it serves as a centralized filter and as a centralized request's tracking dictionary, This approach is straight forward and scales very well because you have all the tracked URL's in a single place which allows you to add and delete on demand easily.

+Ok guys that is it for this article, I hope you have enjoyed it, if you did remember that you can share it with your friends or leave a comment on reddit or twitter by clicking on the social links.

+See you in the next one!